Frank M. Hume: Military career

 On June 16, 1918, he was awarded the Croix de Guerre after the Battle of Seicheprey.
 He also earned the Distinguished Service Medal for "exceptionally meritorious and distinguished services while in command of the 103rd Infantry, during the St. Mihiel and Meuse-Argonne operations."

 Three days before the armistice, Colonel Hume and Colonel Edward L. Logan were removed from their positions.
 They were charged with fraternizing with the Germans, but these charges were proved to be "groundless."
 In actuality, it was their men who were accused, but as commanding officers, they were held responsible.
 He was later reinstated on February 4, 1919.
 It was speculated that the Regular Army officers were trying to get rid of any National Guard officers so that the "regulars may get the glory and lead the boys back home".

 Hume was known for his thoughtful and considerate nature as a leader.
 In his biography, "The Old Man" of the 103rd, a soldier who served with him emphasized that Colonel Hume always checked on the boys to ensure they were healthy and comfortable.
 In one instance, while stationed in Cuba, Hume gave a speech to his troops and warned them to steer away from "whiskey and women".

 Post-war

 In November 1920, Hume was appointed treasurer of Aroostook county.
 He remained in this position till January 1927.
 On March 1, 1927, he was sworn in as the new collector of customs.
 On February 5, 1931, Hume was reappointed to the office of Collector of Customs and remained in the position till June 1933.

 In 1923, Hume became a candidate for the Republican nomination for United States Senator, but later withdrew from the race.

 In August 1937, Hume was placed on the retired list of the Maine National Guard with the rank of brigadier general.

 Personal life

-Hume married Harriette L. Ebbett (January 30, 1874 – January 19, 1926) on November 15, 1893.
-They had one child, Corris Hume Clark.
+Hume married Harriette L. Ebbett on November 15, 1893.
+They had one child.

 Frank M. Hume died on June 6, 1939.
 He was buried on June 8, 1939, in Evergreen Cemetery located in Houlton, Maine.